Vaccine Stocks: Are Pfizer, Moderna and J&J Buys Now?

 Johnson & Johnson

-Johnson & Johnson, on the other hand, in spite of recent woes could represent a solid long-term investment.
-The beauty of J&J stock, despite the volatility of the market, is its long-term reputation, diversified product lines including health and beauty care, and its quarterly dividend payments, which deliver $1.01 per share, for an annual yield of 2.7%.
-That is 0.7% above the S&P 500 average, according to The Motley Fool.
+Johnson & Johnson could represent a solid long-term investment.
+The beauty of J&J stock, despite the volatility of the market, is its long-term reputation, diversified product lines including health and beauty care, and its quarterly dividend payments, which deliver $1.06 per share, for an annual yield of 2.57% compared to 1.28% for the S&P 500, according to The Motley Fool.

 The company also recently entered into a 10-year virtual power purchase agreement with Enel Green Power, Dow Jones Newswires reported.
 J&J’s European headquarters will be run by 100% renewable electricity by 2023, which also bodes well for investors looking for a stock that supports sustainability.

-Moderna stock continues to rise as the company’s received emergency authorization in India to distribute its COVID-19 vaccine and, additionally, signed a supply agreement with Argentina for 20 million doses, IBD reported.
+Moderna stock rose when the company received emergency authorization in India to distribute its COVID-19 vaccine and, additionally, signed a supply agreement with Argentina for 20 million doses, IBD reported.
+However, the Q3 earnings report puts the stock on shaky ground.

-While the fundamentals of these vaccine stocks look strong, they should make up just a portion of a well-diversified portfolio.
+No matter how strong the fundamentals of any of these vaccine stocks, they should make up just a portion of a well-diversified portfolio.
 For long-term investments, exchange-traded funds and mutual funds provide more stability and less risk.

 If you’re looking for stable, long-term, profitable investments, leave the day trading to the professional day traders and focus on strong companies that have exhibited steady and consistent growth.
 Better yet, bank on the stability of ETFs and mutual funds for more consistent returns.

-Data is accurate as of July 13, 2021, and subject to change.
+Data is accurate as of Nov.
+4, 2021, unless otherwise noted, and subject to change.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.